TERMS UPDATED ON JANUARY 28, 2018

-BitPay can facilitate refunds on your behalf.
+BitPay can facilitate crpytocurrency refunds on your behalf.
 You can decide to issue a partial refund or refund the full amount of the initial purchase.
-You can also decide whether to issue the refund in your local currency or in bitcoins.
-If you do not have enough funds in your BitPay account to cover the refund, BitPay may require you to deposit bitcoins or fiat to BitPay to cover the refund to the Purchaser.
-Any required currency conversion during the refund process will be calculated at a spot rate determined by BitPay, following the guidelines found here: https://bitpay.com/bitcoin-exchange-rates.
+You can also decide whether to issue the refund denominated in your local currency or in a supported cryptocurrency.
+If you do not have enough funds in your BitPay account to cover the refund, BitPay may require you to deposit a cryptocurrency or fiat to BitPay to cover the refund to the Purchaser.
+Any required currency conversion during the refund process will be calculated at a spot rate determined by BitPay, following the guidelines found here: bitpay.com/exchange-rates.

 BitPay is not responsible for Merchant refund policies.
 We do suggest Merchants have a clear refund policy for their customers (including, if applicable, “no refunds are allowed as all sales are final”).
-If refunds are permitted, we recommend you refund the amount of the initial purchase in the currency in which the item was priced.
+For certain industries, a refund policy may not be applicable (e.g. where a service is provided).
+If refunds are permitted, we recommend you to refund the amount of the initial purchase in the currency in which the item was priced.

 Purchasers filing complaints with BitPay about a purchase will be forwarded to you for resolution.
 BitPay reserves the right to terminate accounts which receive excessive complaints.

 Merchants filing complaints regarding our processing service should complaints via email, phone or mail at email@example.com, or (404) 907-2055, or 8000 Avalon Blvd, Suite 300, Alpharetta, GA 30009, respectively.